-Join Dave Schultze for an in-depth discussion in this video What you should know before watching this course, part of Product Design Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video What you should know before watching this course, part of Rhino and V-Ray: Product Design Rendering.

 This course has been designed for intermediate users of Rhino and V-Ray.
 If you're not sure about your skill level, but you've worked with both Rhino and V-Ray, you should go ahead and try the course, If you have any trouble with the material be aware that there's an introductory course called Rendering Fundamentals with Rhino and V-Ray.
 And it's right here on lynda.com.
 Here's a few other recommendations that will help you with this course.
 Photography skills can be very helpful.
 V-ray uses a lot of real world equivalents to leverage any knowledge of cameras.